 - Shopping centres are already currently required by state legislation to disclose (base building) energy costs to prospective tenants.

 - Information on the energy efficiency performance of a shopping centre, made available through mandatory disclosure, is unlikely to exert much influence on the decision-making of prospective tenants.

 - Voluntary ratings are available for residential homes under the NABERS scheme

-- Federal government are considering this under a separate program
+- The federal government are considering this under a separate program